 1967: Just days after completing their Sgt.
 Pepper’s Lonely Hearts Club Band album, the Beatles began work on the title track for their next film, “Magical Mystery Tour.”

 1969: Jethro Tull released “Living in the Past.”
-The record became the band’s highest charting single on the UK that summer, reaching #3.
+It became the band’s highest charting single in the UK that summer, reaching #3.
 It later entered the US charts in November of 1972 after the release of the compilation album of the same name, and eventually peaked at #11.

-1970: Freda Payne’s first hit single “Band of Gold” entered the Billboard Hot 100.
-The song became her only chart-topping single, reaching #1 in the UK and #3 in the US.
+1970: “Band of Gold” by Freda Payne entered the Billboard Hot 100.
+It became her only chart-topping single, reaching #1 in the UK and #3 in the US.

-1970: “Up Around the Bend” backed with “Run Through the Jungle,” the second single from their Creedence Clearwater Revival’s Cosmo’s Factory LP, entered the Billboard Hot 100, where it peaked seven weeks later at #4.
+1970: “Up Around the Bend” backed with “Run Through the Jungle,” the second single from their Creedence Clearwater Revival’s fifth studio album, Cosmo’s Factory, entered the Billboard Hot 100, where it peaked seven weeks later at #4.

-1974: Steely Dan released “Rikki Don’t Lose That Number.”
+1974: Steely Dan released “Rikki Don’t Lose That Number,” the first single from their third studio album, Pretzel Logic.
 It became the duo’s second top 10 hit and highest charting single in the US, reaching #4.

-1975: The Doobie Brothers’ fifth studio album Stampede was released.
+1975: The Doobie Brothers released their fifth studio album, Stampede.
 It was the group’s final album before Michael McDonald replaced Tom Johnston as lead vocalist and primary songwriter.

 1977: Elvis Presley made what ended up being his final recordings onstage at one of his last shows at the Saginaw Civic Center in Michigan.
 Three of the songs were later included on his twenty-fourth and final studio album, Moody Blue.